Why are we talking about baby poop?

-The importance of checking your breastfed infant’s stool; this is a not only a smelly subject but a health concern.
-Your baby’s poop can tell a lot about his/her health and can answer quite a few frequently asked questions.
+This is a not only a smelly subject, but a health concern.
+Your baby’s poop can tell a lot about his/her health.

 When you look at your baby’s stool, there are a number of things to look at, for example, the color, texture, smell, and frequency.